jonallured/jonallured.com/source/_posts/2012-10-17-setting-up-a-new-rails-app.md

 ---
 favorite: true
 number: 35
-title: Setting Up a New Rails Application
+title: "Setting Up a New Rails Application"
 ---

 When I'm starting a new Rails project I have a particular way I like to set